zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i19.png)

-- Note the public IP of the GG_On-premise image (**write this down in field ***OG1*** on your handout**):
+- Note the public IP of the GG_On-premise image.
+This is field ***OG1*** on your handout, which we have collected for you.

 	![](images/100/i20.png)

 ### **STEP 4**: Review Compute Image (On-premise OGG)

 For the GoldenGate Cloud Service Workshop we will be using a compute Image that will represent your on-premises environment.
 In this image we have installed a 11g database that we will be migrating to our Oracle Public Cloud Database instance.
 The image also contains SQL Developer 4.1 that will be used to connect to both your local and cloud database.
+If you do not have a VNC Viewer you can download and install from the [VNC Viewer Website](https://www.realvnc.com/download/viewer/).

 - Start your vnc viewer and enter the IP address of the Compute image noted above.
 	- **VNC Password:** ***OG2*** in your handout